| |

 Purchase the printable, ad-free pattern here.

-The pattern PDf that is for sale in my shop features the pattern with the colour chart.
+The pattern PDf that is for sale in my shop features the pattern with the color chart.

 Skill Level – Intermediate